4 The Hole Argument and Some Extensions 38

 the nature of which depends on these geometric object(s).
 If the theory is defined on a differentiable

-manifold that is the quotient of the fibered manifold
+that is the quotient of the fibered manifold

 divided by the equivalence relation